 Marie is hunted down and captured by something that resembles a giant soap-bubble, which allows us to imagine a threat posed by something even more benign-seeming than a beach ball (also that of a wet, nude Marie jiggling in peril across a deserted gymnasium floor)!
 And the moment of her capture evokes even if it does not duplicate, with its screaming and its schlurping and popping sound effects, another rather dark fetish.

-(Proximate image source People Eaten By, ultimate source almost certainly Voreville.com.)
+(Proximate image source People Eaten By, ultimate source almost certainly Voreville.com.
+[Faustus note: May 11, 2018: Voreville appears lost and cannot be found in the Internet Archive]).
 Yep.
 Something called “vore,” which is all about swallowing or being swallowed, which is in a sense what happens to Marie, even if she has the (perhaps disputable) good fortune to survive the experience.
 We’ve actually encountered this fetish in attenuated ways in the Gnosis world before.
 Something like it happens to both Rob (liquified, then drunk) and Bill (swallowed by a whale at the end) in their Michiko-inpsired dreams in Gnosis Dreamscapes.